Teens in quarantine: Some parents found surprising closeness during the pandemic

 And Medina says her candor made her son more willing to share his own thoughts.
 “He’ll be like, ‘Okay, this is how I feel.
 This bothers me, this doesn’t bother me.’
 If they see that you’re present, they’ll be more present.”

 Angeline Longshore of Maui, Hawaii, grew concerned about her 12- and 13-year-old sons at different points over the past year.
-One seemed to be struggling with online school and sinking into a depression.
+One seemed to be struggling with online school.
 The other, normally an extrovert, became much more introverted.

 “Then it was a shared experience,” she says.
 And in a way, she says, the whole pandemic has been a shared experience, one that they’ve survived together.
 “It’s that urgent element.
 It’s so visceral.”